‘The Bachelor’ Runner Up Reveals She’s Headed To ‘Bachelor In Paradise’

 So, does she think Nick and Vanessa will last? — “I can definitely see the church bells ringing and solidifying their relationship,” Raven revealed.
 At first, she seemed a little lost for words when Chris asked if she thought they’d make it to the alter.
 Too soon?
 Well, Raven’s looking towards the future, and she’s optimistic about finding love on BIP.
 We really hope she does!

-Raven seemed like a sure lock to win Nick’s heart for good, especially after she was loved by his family and had the best last date ever!
-Not to mention, Raven was so sure about her feelings throughout The Bachelor finale, that we thought at one point that Nick was going to pick her!
+Raven seemed like a sure lock to win Nick’s heart for good, especially after she was loved by his family and had the best last date ever on The Bachelor finale!
+Not to mention, Raven was so sure about her feelings throughout the finale, that we thought at one point, Nick was going to pick her!

 Raven left icy Finland with no ring and a broken heart.
 In her final words to Nick before he turned her down she said, “I’m ready and I couldn’t be more sure, and I love you.”
 But, it just wasn’t enough.
 You could tell in Nick’s eyes that he was about to do the unthinkable.
-She was taken aback, and overcome with emotion.
+She was taken aback and didn’t know what do say or do.

 HollywoodLifers, do you think Raven handled her situation well?